All sections of society are failing

 - not avoiding the superiority illusion.

-There are failures in- being too trusting of governments
+Individuals should have implemented change and ensured good decision making, but there are failures in- being subservient and too trusting of governments

 - not listening to campaigners and protesters